Ph.D, New York University (1977)

 Research Methods In Communication Sciences And Disorders

 My philosopphy of teaching reflects my desire to prepare future colleagues for successful practice in speech-language pathology.
-I believe in sharing with students, not only texts and materials, but my years of clinical experience.
+I believe in sharing with students, not only texts and materials, but my years of clinical experience and research.